In this article you will:

 Communication is another key business analysis skill, as business analysts need to serve as the hub of communication in the project.
 Effective communication means listening, asking questions, and striving to clearly understand what’s being communicated to you.
 By understanding the requirements, you can formulate helpful questions and form conversations about what the stakeholder expects from you, the business analyst.

-Another skill discussed in this chapter was understanding your organization’s products and processes.
+Another skill discussed in this article was understanding your organization’s products and processes.
 By understanding what your company creates and provides for others, you’re able to see project and portfolio management in light of what’s most important for an organization.
 The systems within your organization control the flow of data, decisions, and projects that may get selected.

 The market conditions that your organization must operate in have a direct correlation to the types of projects, problems, and solutions that you may be called upon to analyze.
 Understanding your organization and the market that’s affecting its outcomes can help you perform better as a business analyst.
 Market conditions are more than supply and demand, though it’s often as simple as that.
 The economy, saturation of competition, and the relevancy of what your company provides can all affect corporate income.